VittorioParagallo/IALAB_2019-2020/Prolog/labirinth/Readme.md

 ## Description

-This implementation allows to find a path to exit from a labirinth. the code will run on any labirint defined as KB if following the domain specification.
+This implementation allows to find a path to exit from a labirinth. the code will run on any labirinth defined as KB if following the domain specification.
 The exit positions of the labirinth can be defined at runtime.
 More algorithms have been implemented to get a path with an informed or uninformed search.

 ### Domain

-- The labirinth is represented by a matrix with n*m and defined by the facts `num_righe(X)` and `num_col(Y)`;
+- The labirinth is represented by a matrix with n*m (n=`num_righe(X)` and m=`num_col(Y)`);
 - All the rooms are declared by the fact `pos(A,B)` where A>0, A<=num_righe(X), B>0, B<=num_col(Y);
 - All the rooms are considered free to route on, so these are not declared at all;
 - The occupied cells represent cells not allowed in any path and thus declared as `occupata(pos(A,B))`;